 Elevate now has a contracted pipeline of almost 1,000 new homes which will generate revenues in the region of £250 million over the next few years.

 “The Group has a number of projects in its home City of Birmingham but has also expanded its interests to the Midland cities of Coventry, Nottingham and Derby, in the South West the historical towns and Cities of Hereford, Cheltenham and Gloucester and in the South East a large-scale apartment scheme and Hotel next to Ashford International railway station in Kent”.

-In Birmingham Elevate has secured sites and has plans in preparation for another 250 new homes in Tennant Street, Charlotte Street, Camden Street and Cliveland Street plus School Road in Moseley.
+In Birmingham Elevate has secured sites and has plans in preparation for another 250 new homes in Tennant Street, Charlotte Street, Camden Street and Cliveland Street.
 They have also acquired Princes Gate a 65,000 sq ft office development and Multi storey car park near to the railway station in Solihull where they plan to develop another 160 homes.